lsst-sqre/nublado/docs/dev/plan.rst

   Consider separate builder classes for labs, prepull pod, and file servers.
   Collect all name generation for objects into the builders.
   Use this to simplify the API to the Kubernetes storage layer: rather than a separate function to create or read each underlying Kubernetes object, create or retrieve all Kubernetes objects of interest for a lab, file server, or prepull pod in a single call with a domain model.
-  This reduces code duplication by allowing one exception handler for the entire method, as long as the current object being acted on is updated before each Kubernetes API call.
+  This reduces code duplication by allowing one exception handler for the entire method, as long as we use a variable holding the current object being acted on that is updated before each Kubernetes API call and is used in the exception handler to report which specific object caused problems.

 - The new Kubernetes watch layer looks like it could benefit from being reworked using inheritance so that it can expose a narrow API for specific operations on types of objects while still sharing code internally.
   Move it to a separate storage layer from the rest of the Kubernetes storage object, since it's conceptually a separate operation.